mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

-**Natural Weapon:** You can summon a weapon right into your hands; you don’t even need to think about it.
+**Natural Weapon:** You can summon a weapon right into your hands; you don't even need to think about it.

 **Shielding:** By summoning small walls or just piles of junk, you can create ad hoc shields.

 ### Drawbacks

-- You aren’t summoning physical objects; you’re actually constructing hard-light holograms.
-But the light isn’t that hard—your [Summons are as Fragile as Glass].
+- You aren't summoning physical objects; you're actually constructing hard-light holograms.
+But the light isn't that hard—your [Summons are as Fragile as Glass].
 - Your idle thoughts constantly create a stream of things.
 It disappears eventually, but you still [Leave a Trail of Random Stuff].

 ### Collateral Damage Effects

 **Sweet Ride:** You can concentrate for a moment to summon forth a cool car.
-It’s destructive when it appears—cracking the ground, possibly knocking down walls and scattering people—but once it arrives, you can drive it wherever you need to go.
+It's destructive when it appears—cracking the ground, possibly knocking down walls and scattering people—but once it arrives, you can drive it wherever you need to go.

-**Bad Ride:** You can concentrate for a moment to summon forth a cool car, in midair, right above someone you don’t like.
+**Bad Ride:** You can concentrate for a moment to summon forth a cool car, in midair, right above someone you don't like.
 Gravity does the rest.
 The car is totaled, and the target must overcome a Great (+4) obstacle.
 If the target ties or succeeds, they take 2 physical stress that cannot be negated by any armor; if they fail, they take an additional 3 unpreventable stress.

 Material Mimic

 You are what you touch.

 **Basic Material Mimicry:** While in contact with any material—iron, stone, wood, and so on—you can alter your body to mimic that substance, turning into a living statue.
 To do so, [[create advantage]] using [[Physique]] against Fair (+2) opposition.
 If you succeed, you gain an aspect reflecting your new state, such as [Body of Steel].
-You may only have one such aspect at once, and it goes away if you break contact with the substance you’re mimicking.
+You may only have one such aspect at once, and it goes away if you break contact with the substance you're mimicking.

 ### Enhancements